Explore the most infamous prison at the Tower of London and learn about the intriguing stories that inspired the name

 Learn why the boys came to be at the Tower and what we really know about their disappearance on the first floor of this notorious medieval building.

-Learn about the reality of high status imprisonment at the Tower in Sir Walter Raleigh's study in the Bloody Tower.
+Learn about the reality of high status imprisonment at the Tower in Sir Walter Raleigh's study, on the ground floor of the Bloody Tower.

 It was here that Raleigh spent 13 years as a prisoner during the reign of Elizabeth I's successor, James I.

 Raleigh was allowed three servants and the interior was even partitioned to make more comfortable living conditions for his family.
 However, Raleigh's health and morale were poor.

-Learn about Raleigh's inquisitive mind, his passion for poetry and science and the herbal elixir he concocted on this spot on the ground floor of the Bloody Tower.
+Learn about Raleigh's inquisitive mind, his passion for poetry and science and the herbal elixir he concocted on this spot in the Bloody Tower.

 The Bloody Tower was not only used for keeping prisoners locked in; it was also built to keep people out!